-ANNE ADAMS-SMUTZEr, Secretary and Treasurer
+ANNE ADAMS-SMUTZEr, Treasurer

 Anne Adams-Smutzer is a lifelong resident of Western New York with a BA in Political Science from Buffalo State.
 Anne’s political experience includes an internship for New York’s Assistant Secretary of State Sheila Murphy (who directly worked with Governor Mario Cuomo’s Office).
 She also worked for New York State Assembly Speaker Mel Miller and Assemblyman Paul Tokasz.
 Anne is a member of the Kenmore Village Improvement Society and an Alumni of the Kenmore Citizens Police Academy.
 She is an active community advocate, and the parent of an adult autistic son.

 Jennifer Pusatier is a resident of Grand Island married to her husband Mike and 2 children.
 Jenn is an advocate for Grand Island and very active within the community.
 Community and serving the public is her passion.
 Jenn is a director for the Grand Island Chamber of Commerce, sits on the Grand Island Agricultural and Farmland Protection Planning Board, and is a member of the Parks an Recreation Board of Grand Island.
 Jenn enjoys working with the public and has been the chairwoman and/or an active leader in such projects as Solarize GI, GI Rocks, E-Waste Collection, Light-Up the Blvd Electric Parade and Festival, GI Toll Removal, Shoreline Trail, GI BBQ Competition & Festival, Turtle Race for Not-4-Profits, Grand Island News, Footprint Festival, Eco-Tourism and GI Farms.
 Jenn looks forward to continuing her work with CSCR.
 Citizen Science allows the public to scientifically have control over their health and wellness within the environment they live in.